Ask not what your country can do for you, but what can you do for your country

 John Llewelyn (1991)

 The Christian cross can be seen as a special example of the Greek Chi (χ), the first letter of ‘anointed’ and hence our word Christ.
 Chi also gives us the word chiasmus from its two arms, with the idea of two lines of thought meeting, exchanging and going on their separate ways.
 As Llewelyn emphasises, a chiasmus is not a set of ideas placed side by side, nor the synthesis derived from a dialectic process, but more a cross-fertilisation.
 Hence the significance of the asymmetry of the letter.
-So might it be that a chiasmus emerges from the lines of thought on the last two pages: Projections and Mirror Neurons.
-If it is often the case that we see ourselves when we view others - projection - does that not fit neatly with the concept of self stemming from the concept of the other - mirror neurons?
+So might it be that a chiasmus emerges from the lines of thought on the last two pages: Projections The page on projection. and Mirror Neurons.
+The page on mirror-neurons.
+If it is often the case that we see ourselves when we view others - projection - does that not fit neatly with the concept of self On the concept of self. stemming from the concept of the other - mirror neurons?